Robert Bartholomew

 Robert Emerson Bartholomew (born August 17, 1958) is an American medical sociologist, journalist and author living in New Zealand.
 He is an Honorary Senior Lecturer in the Department of Psychological Medicine at the University of Auckland in New Zealand.
-In addition to publishing more than 60 academic papers, he has written or co-written 16 popular science and skeptical non-fiction books.
 He writes for several newspapers and journals on sociological and fringe science topics, including Psychology Today, Skeptical Inquirer, and British magazines The Skeptic and Fortean Times.

-He is an expert in fields such as mass hysteria and mass psychogenic illness and is frequently consulted by media during current events of sociological phenomena such as incidences of suspected mass hysteria or panic.